 The use of yoga balls – also known as stability balls, Swiss balls, or exercise balls – as an office chair has become increasingly popular among office workers and stay-at-home professionals over the last few years.

 Sitting on a stability ball benefits the entire body as a whole.
 Your core is constantly engaged to keep your body upright, strengthening your stomach muscles while you sit.
-Exercising while sitting down at work?
+Exercising while working?
 Bonus!
+Especially during the quarantine times!

 Using a yoga ball chair benefits the lower spine, as well.
 Because your abdominal muscles are continuously getting stronger, they help protect your spine and encourage better posture.